adamnew123456/USM/README.md

 Before starting, you need to have a Bourne-compatible shell (`zsh`, `bash`, `dash`, etc.) since that is the dialect of shell script that the USM startup script uses.
 This branch, which used to be experimental, is now stable and is a better official version of USM because it has fewer dependencies.

-First, you need to clone the USM source tree:
+First, you need to clone the USM source tree (alternatively, if you have already downloaded a tarball, you can skip this step):

     git clone git://github.com/adamnew123456/USM